JustCoderdev/dotfiles/README.md

 - Fix keyrings not persisting credentials
 - Fix host files manually to use grub
 - Fix WakeOnLan module to make it persistent across reboots
+- Fix move `dotfiles_abs_path` from `confs/settings/USER.nix` to new manifest files

 ### Improve

+- Move all manifest related files to manifest folder
+- Move all hardware manifest files in `nixos/common/hardware/`
 - Improve grub by adding rescue option -> might not work since boot partition is always full
 - Improve neovim by nuking current settings
 - Improve alacritty by resetting keybindings